 Architecture/Landscape Architecture Building

 Architecture and Landscape Architecture is located near the center of campus, on east end of Centennial Boulevard (Campus Map)

-Construction Management and Engineering
+Department of Construction Management and Engineering

 North Dakota State University